Texas Medical Radiologic Technologist License Renewal Requirements 2026

 CE Requirements for Texas GMRT Renewal

-General Medical Radiologic Technologists must complete a minimum of 24 CE hours every 24 months (based on the biennial registration period, not the calendar year) as a prerequisite for renewal.
+General Medical Radiologic Technologists must complete the number of CE hours shown in the summary table above every 24 months as a prerequisite for renewal.
 Requirements are established under Board rule 186.19.

 CE structure: